 A wonderful article about the newcomer experience by Kathleen Rea: https://contactimprovconsentculture.com/2018/01/02/the-newcomer-experience-in-contact-dance-improvisation/

-Here is an article by Taja Will, Keith Hennessy and others that discuss intersectionality and how CI spaces can heal, harm or be implicit in the marginalization of different groups [download the pdf] https://contactquarterly.com/cq/article-gallery/view/ci-intersections.pdf
+Here are some articles by Taja Will, Keith Hennessy and others that discuss intersectionality and how CI spaces can heal, harm or be implicit in the marginalization of different groups [download the pdf] https://contactquarterly.com/cq/article-gallery/view/ci-intersections.pdf

 Another great piece by dance-artist Neige Christenson using ‘The Work’ of Byron Katie to explore the Jam experience: http://www.sharingweight.com/articles/christenson-freeing-the-mind